al1e/linux-init/README.md

 ```

-### ~/bin/sway/sway-volume
+### ~/bin/pulse-volume

-Sway/pipeline volume control.
-Pass in a volume string to change the volume or on/off/toggle.
-It wont allow larger than 100%.Always returns the current volume status.
+pulse/pipeline volume control.
+Pass in a volume string to change the volume (man pactl) or on/off/toggle.
+It wont allow larger than 100% volume.
+Always returns the current volume volume/status.
+See [examples](#orgccdef14).

 ```bash
 #!/usr/bin/env bash